Mountain Pass Theorem With infinite symmetry: Concluding remarks

-\begin{remark}[Topological Noncompact Groups of Symmetry] In the context of Hamiltonian Systems, some proper actions of noncompact Lie groups appear \cite{robertswulfflamb}.
-Equivariant Cohomotopy Theory has been extended in \cite{barcenastesis} for these class of symmetries.
+\begin{remark}[Topological Noncompact Groups of Symmetry] In the context of Hamiltonian Systems, some proper actions of non-compact Lie groups appear \cite{robertswulfflamb}.
+Equivariant Cohomotopy Theory has been extended in \cite{barcenastesis}, \cite{barcenasnonlinear} for these class of symmetries.
 The use of Equivariant Algebraic Topology, particularly Equivariant Cohomotopy may be useful.
 However, in this context, the Segal Conjecture (which was the main homotopy theoretical input of theorem \ref{theorem mountainpass}, crucially in the proof of the Borsuk-Ulam-type result) is not true, as it is not even true for compact Lie groups, see \cite{feshbach}, \cite{bauer}. \end{remark}

 \begin{remark}[Equivariant Degree Notions for Infinite Discrete Groups] In \cite{barcenastesis}, an equivariant degree notion for proper actions of discrete group is defined.
-This assigns to a quadruple $(E,F,T,c)$ consisting of locally trivial $G$- Hilbert bundles over a proper, cocompact $G$-CW complex, a fibrewise Fredholm operator $T$ and a fibrewise compact nonlinearity satisfying the property that the map $T_{x}+c_{x}:E_{x}\to F_{x}$ defined on the fibers $E_{x}, F_{x}$ over each point $x$ is proper, an element in the equivariant cohomotopy $\pi_{G}^{*}(X)$, as defined in definition \ref{definition equivariantcohomotopy}.
-We will analyze the applicability of this degree notion to equivariant variational problems elsewhere.
+This assigns to a quadruple $(E,F,T,c)$ consisting of locally trivial $G$- Hilbert bundles over a proper, cocompact $G$-CW complex, a fibrewise Fredholm operator $T$ and a fibrewise compact nonlinearity satisfying the property that the map $T_{x}+c_{x}:E_{x}\to F_{x}$ defined on the fibers $E_{x}, F_{x}$ over each point $x$ is proper, an element in the equivariant cohomotopy $\pi_{G}^{*}(X)$, as introduced in definition \ref{definition equivariantcohomotopy}. \end{remark}